-Dκ no In \sim ГΠ inc w

-- the respective proportions of men and women on the board, in senior executive positions and across the whole organisation (including how the entity has defined "senior executive" for these purposes); or - (ii) if the entity is a "relevant employer" under the Workplace Gender Equality Act, the entity's most recent "Gender Equality Indicators", as defined in and published under that Act.

-1.6 A listed entity should:

-- (a) have and disclose a process for periodically evaluating the performance of the board, its committees and individual directors; and - (b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.

-1.7 A listed entity should:

-- (a) have and disclose a process for periodically evaluating the performance of its senior executives; and - (b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.
+Principle Comment entity has defined "senior executive" for these purposes); or (B) if the entity is a "relevant employer" under the Workplace Gender Equality Act, the entity's most recent "Gender Equality Indicators", as defined in and published under that Act.
+1.6 A listed entity should: (a) have and disclose a process for periodically evaluating the performance of the board, its committees and individual directors; and (b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.
+1.7 A listed entity should: (a) have and disclose a process for periodically evaluating the performance of its senior executives; and (b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.

-2. Structure the Board to add value

-- 2.1 The board of a listed entity should: - (a) have a nomination committee which: - (i) has at least three members, a majority of whom are independent directors; and - (ii) is chaired by an independent director; and disclose:

-Comment

-employees, the Company will continue to review this policy and amend as appropriate.

-The nomination committee annually reviews and reports to the Board as to the proportion of female employees in the Company.
-As at 30 June 2020, 27.3% of all employees and 33% of senior executives were female.
-There are no female directors on the Board.

 Note: Senior executives are defined as the company's key management personnel, excluding the non-executive directors.

-- Both the board and nomination committee charters (disclosed on the website) include a section on performance evaluation practices adopted by the Company.
-The chairman and/or nomination committee may review the performance of the Board, its committees

-✓ and individual directors to ensure that the Company continues to have - ✓ and individual directors to ensure that the Company continues to have the mix of skills and experience necessary for the conduct of its activities.
+Both the board and nomination committee charters (disclosed on the website) include a section on performance evaluation practices adopted by the Company.
+The chairman and/or nomination committee may review the performance of the Board, its committees ✓ and individual directors to ensure that the Company continues to have the mix of skills and experience necessary for the conduct of its activities.
 No formal performance evaluation of the Board, its committees and individual directors has taken place to date however an informal discussion was undertaken by the nomination committee.

-- The Company does not currently have in place a formal process for periodically evaluating the performance of its senior executives.
-It is intended that once the scale and scope of the Company's operations increases, such a process will be implemented. - No formal performance evaluation of the senior executives has taken place to date.
+The Company does not currently have in place a formal process for periodically evaluating the performance of its senior executives.
+It is intended that once the scale and scope of the Company's operations ✓ increases, such a process will be implemented.
+No formal performance evaluation of the senior executives has taken place to date how and the process for periodically evaluating the performance of its senior executives.
+It is intended that once the scale and scope of the Company's operations 2.
+Structure the Board to add value 2.1 The board of a listed entity should: (a) have a nomination committee which: (i) has at least three members, a majority of whom are independent directors; and (ii) is chaired by an independent director; and disclose: (iii) the charter of the committee; (iv) the members of the committee; and (v) as at the end of the reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or date.
 A nomination committee is in place and currently comprises Linton ✓ Putland, Mark Edwards and Tom Sanders, the majority of whom are independent directors.
 The chairman of the committee is Linton Putland (an independent non-executive director).
-A copy of the committee charter is available on the website, together with the policy for the selection of directors.
+A copy of the committee charter i available on the website, together with the policy for the selection of director During the reporting period, the nomination committee met on one (1) occasion (August 2020) and all committee members were present.